5 Demand Generation Examples—With Ideas From Startups

 2. Schedule a webinar

-Webinars are another fantastic example of demand generation at work.
+Webinars are one of the best demand generation examples.
 Often used to generate product demand, these videos are normally gated, requiring an email address to reserve a spot or access the content afterwards.

 Webinars can be how-tos on products or Q&As on issues facing your target audience.
 Either format works as long as people learn something new and you can easily repurpose the content for other campaigns and platforms.